Solving Stochastic Compositional Optimization is Nearly as Easy as Solving Stochastic Optimization: Conclusions

 \section{Conclusions}

 This paper presents a new method termed SCSC for solving the class of stochastic compositional optimization problems.
 SCSC runs in a single-time scale with a single loop, uses a fixed batch size.
 Remarkably, it converges at the same rate as the SGD method for non-compositional stochastic optimization.
 This is achieved by making a careful improvement to a popular stochastic compositional gradient method.
-We hope that the novel SCSC method for stochastic compositional optimization can stimulate future research in following two dimensions: i) improve performance of SCSC by leveraging techniques such as decentralization, communication compression and robustness to asynchrony; and, ii) broaden the applicability of SCSC in emerging application domains.
+Future research can be pursued in the following two dimensions: i) improving performance of SCSC by leveraging techniques such as decentralization, communication compression and robustness to asynchrony; and, ii) broadening the applicability of SCSC in other machine learning and signal processing applications.